-- Place a large rock or boulder at the point where your yard begins to slope to create the illusion of a mountain supporting your backyard.
-A bowl-shaped rock is considered to be an imagery of a rice bowl which symbolizes wealth and abundance.
+Place a large rock or boulder at the point where your yard begins to slope to create the illusion of a mountain supporting your backyard.
+A bowl-shaped rock is considered an imagery of a rice bowl which symbolizes wealth and abundance.

 Portrait of an Ideal Feng Shui Backyard